shakebugs/shake-docs/docs/react/configuration-and-data/custom-forms.md

 title: Custom forms
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';
-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

-> Learn how to create or modify a form displayed on the [New ticket screen](android/shake-ui/new-ticket-screen.md).
+> Learn how to create or modify a form displayed on the [New ticket screen](react/shake-ui/new-ticket-screen.md).

 ## Default form